 During the COVID-19 lockdown, online learning has become the only way students to receive their education.
-And yet, 35% of households in the US with school-agee children and an annual income of under $30,000 do not have access to adequate technology for learning at home.
-For example, over 11,600 students in San Jose alone do not have a computer to learn with, missing out the opportunities to learn, grow, and become successful.
-This is the goal of the IT Club - we keep devices out of the e-waste and put them into the hands of students and families where they belong.
+And yet, 35% of households in the US with school-age children and an annual income of under $30,000 don't have access to adequate technology for learning at home.
+Even with schools reopening, technology has become an integral part of today's education.

-Donate a computer to a family in need
+Donate a computer to students in need

 We accept computer donations of all ages and in any condition - it doesn't matter if there are missing keycaps, a cracked screen, or loud fan, among other issues.
 The computers don't even have to be in one piece--we can rapidly repair, reset, and donate devices that have arrived to us in even the worst condition.
 Even if a computer is too old to refurbish, it's still quite useful as parts to upgrade other devices with.